 HONORS PROGRAM IN ART

-The Honors Program in the Department of Art offers excelling art majors the opportunity to pursue their interest at a higher level.
+The Honors Program in the Department of Art offers art majors the opportunity to pursue their interests at a higher level.
 To be admitted to the Honors Program in Art, students must have:

 - At least a 3.30 cumulative GPA.